waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.rst

    changes to the environment affect subprocesses started with :func:`os.system`, :func:`popen` or :func:`fork` and :func:`execv`.

-   .. availability:: most flavors of Unix, Windows.
+   Assignments to items in :data:`os.environ` are automatically translated into corresponding calls to :func:`putenv`; however, calls to :func:`putenv` don't update :data:`os.environ`, so it is actually preferable to assign to items of :data:`os.environ`.
+This also applies to :func:`getenv` and :func:`getenvb`, which respectively use :data:`os.environ` and :data:`os.environb` in their implementations.

    .. note::

-      On some platforms, including FreeBSD and Mac OS X, setting ``environ`` may cause memory leaks.
-Refer to the system documentation for putenv.
+      On some platforms, including FreeBSD and macOS, setting ``environ`` may cause memory leaks.
+Refer to the system documentation for :c:func:`putenv`.

-   When :func:`putenv` is supported, assignments to items in ``os.environ`` are automatically translated into corresponding calls to :func:`putenv`; however, calls to :func:`putenv` don't update ``os.environ``, so it is actually preferable to assign to items of ``os.environ``.
+   .. audit-event:: os.putenv key,value os.putenv

+   .. versionchanged:: 3.9
+      The function is now always available.

 .. function:: setegid(egid)